Skip to main content Skip to footer

 Sales development teams managing thousands of leads through standardized qualification processes benefit from Thunai AI’s multichannel automation and real-time pipeline intelligence.

-• Revenue AI: automatically detects deals from calls and chats, scores opportunities using more than 300 buying signals, and syncs bi-directionally with Salesforce, HubSpot, and Microsoft Dynamics.
+• Revenue AI: Automatically detects deals from calls and chats, scores opportunities using more than 300 buying signals, and syncs bi-directionally with major CRMs.

-• Multi-channel agents: deploy voice agents with SIP trunking, chat agents with sub-50ms response times, and email agents that learn your brand tone across all customer touchpoints.
+• Multi-channel agents: Deploy voice agents with SIP trunking, chat agents with sub-50ms response times, and email agents that learn your brand tone.

 • Pricing information varies across website versions, requiring direct quotes for accurate cost planning.

-• Limited independent validation of performance claims and compliance certifications, with few third-party reviews for enterprise-scale proof points.
+• Limited independent validation of performance claims, with few third-party reviews for enterprise-scale proof points.

 3. Salesforce Sales Cloud